mamewotoko/malarm/README.md

 - improve UI to edit playlist
 - add more test cases
 -- double touch of webview
--- label is update when music is stopped or alarm is canceled -- check alarm
+-- label text is updated when music is stopped or alarm is canceled -- check alarm
 -- check default config value
 - fix vibrator timing